danwing/cidfi/draft-wing-cidfi.md

 This document requests IANA to register the new DNS SVCB "_cidfi-aware" in the "DNS Service Bindings (SVCB)" registry available at {{IANA-SVCB}}.

+The document also requests IANA to register the following service parameter in the "Service Parameter Keys (SvcParamKeys)" registry {{IANA-SVCB}}:

+Number:
+: TBD

+Name:
+: min-ttl

+Meaning:
+:The minimum IPv4 TTL or IPv6 Hop Limit to use for a connection.

+Reference:
+: This-Document

 ## New STUN Attribute {#iana-stun}

 This document requests IANA to register the new STUN attribute "CIDFI-NONCE"